 50 portable drill rig locations.

-At least 40 working days prior to the establishment of any drill sites or vent shaft / pump test site, the Permit holder must prepare a list of suitable sites based on its technical requirements for the drilling.
+At least 40 working days prior to the establishment of any drill sites, vent shaft / pump test site, portable drill rig sites or water pump sites, the Permit holder must prepare a list of suitable sites based on its technical requirements for the drilling.

+At least 20 working days prior to clearing vegetation or undertaking drilling or construction activities at any of the sites listed pursuant to Condition 2.34, the Permit holder must:

+For drill site locations:

+Undertake ecological surveying in accordance with Conditions 2.42 – 2.50 at any of the sites listed pursuant to Condition 2.34;

+For those sites which the surveying required by Condition 2.36(a)(i) determines to be suitable for drill site locations, apply the requirements of the Waihi North Project Site Selection Protocol, annexed as Attachment 1 to this Access Arrangement; and

+Prepare a Siting Report which provides:

+The results of the site assessment undertaken in accordance with the Waihi North Project Site Selection Protocol;

+The locations of the selected sites; and

+The expected duration of construction and operations at each site; and

+Submit the Siting Report to the Manager for certification that the Waihi North Project Site Selection Protocol has been appropriately applied.

+For vent shaft / pump test sites:

-At least 20 working days prior to clearing vegetation or undertaking drilling or construction activities at any of the sites listed pursuant to Condition 2.11, the Consent Holder must:Select the site location(s) from the short list by first applying the requirements of the Waihi North Project Site Selection Protocol (March 2025), annexed as Attachment 1 to this Access Arrangement; and
+Select the site location(s) from the list required by Condition 2.35 by first applying the requirements of the Waihi North Project Site Selection Protocol, annexed as Attachment 1 to this Access Arrangement; and

 Prepare a Siting Report which provides: